CV GIANCARLODINARDO.6@GMAIL.COM

 The regional architecture had the same problem.
 Five distinct geographic markets, Mid-Atlantic, New England, Central Pennsylvania, Northern Virginia, and South Pennsylvania, were running inside a single shared campaign structure.
 Different performance profiles, identical setup.
 Each region's signal was masking the others.

 CPL had moved from $133 to $109 in the early weeks of active management, before the structural work was complete.
 That progress was real but fragile.
 It sat on top of one video and one campaign.
-The eight months that followed were about building the infrastructure to sustain $109 and scale from there.
+The five months that followed were about building the infrastructure to sustain $109 and scale from there.

 Core constraint